wavefrontHQ/docs/pages/doc/trace_data_details.md

 ## External Services

-External applications or services, such as AWS services or Database services, your application communicates with are denoted as external services or applications on the application map.
-For details on configuring out-of-the-box external services or configuring the application to show customized external services, see [Configure External Nodes](tracing_external_nodes.html).

-The image given below shows the external AWS services your services communicate with.
+On the application map, external applications or services are highlighted with special icons.
+For example, in the screenshot below, the application communicates with AWS Lambda, Amazon Simple Notification Service (SNS), and external databases.
+For details, see [Configure External Services](tracing_external_services.html).

 ![Shows the application map view that has two external AWS services.](images/tracing_key_concepts_external_nodes.png)

 ## Apdex